-Contributions for capital assets are included as deferred capital contributions and are amortized into revenue at the same rate and on the same basis as amortization of the related capital asset.
+Contributions for capital assets are included as deferred capital contributions on the statement of financial position and are amortized into revenue at the same rate and on the same basis as amortization of the related capital asset.

 2. SIGNIFICANT ACCOUNTING POLICIES (Continued)